JuNi4/OptionsPP/README.md

 Installation:
 - Download the latest release
 - Extract the zip archive and move the options folder to you include folder
-- put the required libraries in the include folder
+- Gut the required libraries in the include folder

 Demo script:
 ```cpp